 The field of construction is one of the oldest industries in the United States.
 As long as people have been dwelling in homes and operating brick-and-mortar businesses, construction workers have been building those structures.
 Sadly, construction is a very dangerous field of employment, and workers are not usually offered the same safeguards as other workers.
 While many people work jobs that classify them as employees and offer workers’ compensation benefits in the event of an on-the-job injury, many construction workers are hired as independent contractors, leaving them fewer options if they become hurt while working.
 However, injured construction workers do have options under the law.
-If you were hurt while working construction and want to talk about your legal rights with a construction accident attorney in Hamilton, contact the Law Offices of Greg Prosmushkin, P.C. to discuss your case.
+If you were hurt while working construction and want to talk about your legal rights with a construction accident attorney, contact the Law Offices of Greg Prosmushkin, P.C. to discuss your case.

 Data & statistics on construction injury